MobilePayDev/MobilePay-Online/README.md

 # Appendix

 ## Merchant documentation
-The documentation towards you customers, the merchants, must - at least - tell about
+The documentation towards your customers, the merchants, must - at least - tell about

  - *Merchant registration*: How to setup MobilePay Online including as minimum information about:
 	 - *Name* displayed in the app to the end user